semantic-flow/sflo/documentation/folder._config-inheritable-flow.md

 created: 1755845377183
 ---

-The physical representation of the [[resource.node-component.flow.node-config.inheritable]]
+The physical representation of the [[mesh-resource.node-component.flow.node-config.inheritable]]